named-data/NFD/docs/manpages/nfdc-route.rst

 This command returns when the request has been accepted, but does not wait for RIB update completion.

 The **nfdc route remove** command removes a route with matching prefix, nexthop, and origin.

+The **nfdc fib list** command shows the forwarding information base (FIB), which is calculated from RIB routes and used directly by NFD forwarding.

 OPTIONS
 -------